lorin/booknotes/Field-Guide-To-Understanding-Human-Error.md

 * The more complex a system, the more difficult it becomes for people to even know whether they still have adequate control or not

+**Emergence**: safety is an emergent property that arises when system components and processes interact with each other and their environment.

+**Control** imposes constraints on degress of freedom of components, so as to control their interaction.

+One starting point, then, for understanding a driver behind routine deviations, is to look deeper into these goal interactions, these basic incompatibilities in what people need to strive for in their work.

+High reliability organizations